EricGebhart/EricGebhart.github.io/_posts/2019-10-05-My-keyboards-firmware.md

 # My keyboard's custom firmware.

-I bought my [ergodox-ez](https://ergodox-ez.com) a few years ago because I wanted something easier to carry than my
+I bought my [ergodox-ez](https://ergodox-ez.com) a few years ago because I wanted something easier to carry to the cafe than my
 [kinesis ergo keyboard](https://kinesis-ergo.com/shop/advantage2-dvorak/).

 These days I take my ergodox with me everywhere I go.
 The best thing about it, other than the